learn-co-curriculum/python-dictionaries-lab/README.md

-Now access the sixth country in the list, and set it's population equal to a variable called `los_cabos_pop`.
+Now access the fifth country in the list, and set it's population equal to a variable called `los_cabos_pop`.

 ```python